n6ai/minze/docs/api/index.md

 export class MyElement extends MinzeElement {
   onReady() {
-    console.log('ready')
+    console.log('onReady')
   }
 }
 ```

 ### onDestroy

-A Hook that runs after the element is disconnected from the document's DOM and all its event listeners are removed.
+A Hook that runs `once` after the element is disconnected from the document's DOM and all its event listeners are removed.
 Can either be a regular or async method.

 - **Method**